 Starting early provides a critical advantage.
 Retirement planning is essential for young adults because it lays the foundation for financial security and independence.
 The earlier they start, the more opportunities they have to build and diversify their investments.
 Over time, this translates to a comfortable retirement that’s not dependent on the unpredictable shifts of social security.

 The long-term financial impact of early planning is immense.
-Investing consistently, even in small amounts, can accumulate to substantial sums due to the time value of money and compound interest.
+Investing consistently, even in small amounts, can accumulate substantial sums due to the time value of money and compound interest.
 For example, someone who begins saving at 25 could retire with nearly double the savings of someone who starts at 35, even if they contribute the same amount each month.
 This “early bird” advantage is why retirement planning should be a priority for young adults.

 The Power of Compound Interest and Early Savings